JanKulbinski/data-processing-pipeline-wykop/README.md

 # data-processing-pipeline-wykop
-This project is a machine learning pipeline which consists of componets to scrap, clean, preprocess and model data.
+This project is a machine learning pipeline which consists of componets to scrap, clean, preprocess and model data from polish social media site in order to predict number of likes for given post.

 ## Architecture
 ![architecture](./architecture.png)